I live in a noncompact state. How do I get a compact multistate license?

 There is no separate compact application.
 If you are eligible and a resident of a compact state, use the state board of nursing (BON) application for licensure by exam or endorsement, as found on your BON's website.
 Licensure fees and requirements vary by state.

-I live in a compact state and have a license.
-How do I get a compact license?
+I live in a compact state and have a license from that state.
+What do I need to do to get a multistate license?

 I have a compact license.
 How long can I work in another compact state?